anar-apex/Java-Appium-TestNG/README.md

  export PATH=$PATH:$ANDROID_HOME/tools/bin
  export PATH=$PATH:$ANDROID_HOME/emulator
 - Save the file
-- Source the file: run " source  ~/.zshenv " in terminal
+- Source the file: run "source  ~/.zshenv" in terminal
 - Open Android Studio, go to Virtual Device Manager, install at least 2 builds, R and Q
 - Download apk for the app which you will automate or generate apk of the app (copy the url from Google play, use the link to generate APK on apk generator sites)
 - Install ANDROID driver UIAutomator2